 The Central Government is responsible for the overall policy framework.
 In Croatia, there are no special organizational or legal forms of integrated management of coastal areas.
 Specific tasks for coastal resources protection and development are performed within the State organizations and sectoral and other institutions.
 The only component of the national administration that deals with ICZM is a tiny Office for the Protection of the Sea and Coast, located in Rijeka.
 Its activities are exclusively focused on the coastal (marine and terrestrial) area.
-The law of 22 December 2003, which defines the organisation of the Ministry, mentions the protection of the sea, i.e. the marine, but not of the terrestrial part of the coastal area, as one of the MEPPPC's tasks, and which implicitly falls within the Office's scope of activities because there is no other unit in the Ministry that deals with similar issues.
-Among other activities that might fall within its scope of activities are the following: general environmental policy as an instrument for achieving sustainable development; the implementation of the cadastre of polluters (monitoring), including the land-based polluters of the sea; implementation of the information system on the environmental protection; and international relations in the environmental protection.
+The law of 22 December 2003, which defines the organisation of the Ministry, mentions the protection of the sea, i.e. the marine, but not of the terrestrial part of the coastal area, as one of the MEPPPC's tasks, and which implicitly falls within the Office's scope of activities that might fall within its scope of activities are the following: general environmental policy as an instrument for achieving sustainable development; the implementation of the information system on the environmental protection; and international relations in the environmental protection.
 However, these are the general activities that do not explain much about the actual work that the Unit is performing.